 Mia: Pittsburgh Latin course instructor

-...have on one's life.
-However, learning foreign languages is a challenging, long term process that requires dedication.
+...term process that requires dedication.
 That dedication is not just the responsibility of the student, but of language teachers as well.
 As a teacher I am committed to making connections with students in a fun, positive way that fosters not just an appreciation for the language but a solid understanding of language fundamentals, such as grammar.
-I truly teaching and feel there is...
+I truly teaching and feel there is no obstacle to learning that is insurmountable.
+Fun is also a critical...

 Education & Certification